CybotAS/CookiebotWP/documentation/admin-ui.md

 and last but not least, you can configure the placeholder in multiple languages when the consent is not given.

-# unavailable plugins
+# Unavailable plugins
-In this screenshot you see plugins which are not activated or installed.
+In this screenshot you see the plugins which are not activated or installed.

 ![unavailable plugins][unavailable-plugin]

-# jetpack
+# Jetpack
 Jetpack has one more tab to configure the widgets.

 ![jetpack][jetpack]